 Ted Scanlon teaches at Avalon Music Studios

-“My focus as a guitar instructor is to help my students develop a deeper understanding and appreciation for music, and to give them the encouragement and guidance to reach their goals with their playing.”
+“My focus as a guitar instructor is to help my students develop a deeper understanding and appreciation for music, and to give them the encouragement and guidance to reach their goals.”

 Evan Anderson teaches at Avalon Music Studios

 Evan Anderson is part of the Avalon Music team, specializing in percussion and bass guitar.
-Besides working in retail side of the music industry, Evan is actively invloved in contemporary Christian music.
+Besides working in retail side of the music industry, Evan is actively involved in contemporary Christian music.